Presidential transition of Jimmy Carter: Official transition

 On November 22, Carter conducted his first visit to Washington, D.C. since being elected.
 President Ford hosted President-elect Carter at the White House.
 That same day, Carter met with director of the Office of Management and Budget James Thomas Lynn and secretary of defense Donald Rumsfeld at the Blair House.
 The following day, Carter conferred with congressional leaders, expressing that his meetings with Cabinet members had been "very helpful" and saying Ford had requested he seek out his assistance if needing anything.
 However, there was frigid relationship between the Carter and President Ford during the transition.

+During the transition, the outgoing first lady (Betty Ford) postponed scheduled plans to give a tour of the White House to the incoming first lady (Carter's wife, Rosalynn).
+Unbeknownst to the Carters or their associates at the time, the reason for this was likely concerns over Mrs. Ford's own fragile state.
+Mrs. Ford privately had an ongoing struggle with substance abuse, which she would later seek treatment for.
+When Mrs. Ford attempted to postpone the tour a second time, President-Carter called the White House and threatened to publicly complain about the Fords to the news media if the tour was not held as scheduled.
+The Fords capitulated, and Mrs. Ford gave Mrs. Carter a brief but cordial tour of the White House on November 22, 1976, coinciding with President-elect Carter's White House meeting with President Ford.

 On December 9, Carter was presented plans for reform on housing, transportation, and urban development during a meeting with transition advisors at the Blair House.

 On December 13, Carter's election was confirmed by the United States Electoral College.
 United States Congress would later meet on January 6 to ascertain the Electoral College count.

 Carter sought to promote his plan to reorganize government in order to make it more efficient.
 In December and early January, he met with Democratic congressional leaders, who were not overly enthusiastic about the plan.
 After this response, he tried bringing it to Republicans.

-Carter had named the last of his Cabinet designees on December 23.
+On December 22, Carter and Nelson Rockefeller (the outgoing vice president) each went to Chicago and attended the funeral of Chicago mayor Richard J. Daley.
+The following day, Carter named the last of his Cabinet designees.
 Over the Christmas holidays, he held the first meetings of his designated Cabinet at Sea Island, Georgia.

 On January 4, Carter told reporters that he would free himself from potential conflicts of interest by leaving his peanut business in the hands of trustees.

 On January 6, Carter asked former governor of Maine Kenneth M. Curtis to serve as chair of the Democratic National Committee.